Skip to main content

 jhbaxter2b.jpg

-The 31-acre site at 85 Baxter Street has been an active wood treatment facility since the early 1940s.
-Historical spills and operational practices have resulted in soil and groundwater contamination.
-Further, the facility has had issues with air emissions and concerns from residents about odors and possible, related health effects.
+The 31-acre site at 85 Baxter Street was an active wood treatment facility since the early 1940s until 2022.
+Historical spills and operational practices resulted in soil and groundwater contamination onsite and issues with air emissions and concerns from residents about odors and possible, related health effects.

-Over the years, DEQ and LRAPA have investigated the facility and issued numerous enforcement actions and required cleanup measures.
+Over the years, DEQ and the Lane Regional Air Protection Agency have investigated the facility and issued numerous enforcement actions and required cleanup measures.
 In October 2019, DEQ issued a cleanup plan, called a Record of Decision, which required this offsite sampling along with other cleanup actions onsite.
-Also in 2019, LRAPA included Baxter in the first set of facilities in Lane County to go through the Cleaner Air Oregon process.

 Oregon Health Authority reviewed these draft results and determined the levels do not represent a public health risk.
 However, the levels in those four samples are elevated above DEQ's standard residential cleanup levels so this means that the soils need to be further investigated to determine if corrective action and cleanup is needed.